-Disability pension: The monthly pension is equal to 300 pesos, plus 20% of the insured's average monthly covered earnings and 2% of the insured's average monthly covered earnings for each year of service exceeding 10 years or 40% of the insured's average monthly covered earnings, whichever is greater.
+Disability pension: The monthly pension is 300 pesos plus 20% of the insured's average monthly covered earnings and 2% of the insured's average monthly covered earnings for each year of service exceeding 10 years or 40% of the insured's average monthly covered earnings, whichever is greater.

-Average monthly covered earnings are equal to the sum of the last 60 months of covered earnings immediately before the 6-month period (January-June, April-September, July- December, or October-March) in which the disability began divided by 60, or the sum of all monthly covered earnings paid before the 6-month period (January-June, April-September, July-December, or October-March) in which the disability began divided by the number of monthly contributions paid in the same period, whichever is greater.
+Average monthly covered earnings are the sum of the last 60 months of covered earnings immediately before the 6-month period (January-June, April-September, July-December, or October-March) in which the disability began divided by 60, or the sum of all monthly covered earnings paid before the 6-month period (January-June, April-September, July-December, or October-March) in which the disability began divided by the number of monthly contributions paid in the same period, whichever is greater.

-The minimum monthly earnings for benefit calculation purposes are 1,000 pesos (5,000 pesos for voluntarily insured overseas workers).
+The minimum monthly earnings used to calculate benefits are 1,000 pesos (5,000 pesos for voluntarily insured overseas workers).

-The maximum monthly earnings for benefit calculation purposes are 15,000 pesos.
+The maximum monthly earnings used to calculate benefits are 15,000 pesos.

-The minimum pension is 1,000 pesos a month if the insured has less than 10 years of contributions; 1,200 pesos with at least 10 years but less than 20 years; or 2,400 pesos with at least 20 years of contributions.
+The minimum monthly pension is 1,000 pesos if the insured contributed for less than 10 years; 1,200 pesos with at least 10 years but less than 20 years; or 2,400 pesos with at least 20 years of contributions.